 |Program Start Date (Full-day and Part-day LEAs and Part-day non-LEAs)||April 1, 2018|

 |Program Start Date (Full-day non-LEAs)||July 1, 2018|

-The CDE, Early Education and Support Division (EESD) announces the availability of approximately $103 million to expand CSPP services statewide.
+The CDE, Early Learning and Care Division (ELCD) announces the availability of approximately $103 million to expand CSPP services statewide.

 There is approximately $95 million for LEA applicants to provide full-day/full-year or part-day/part-year services as well as for non-LEA applicants to provide part-day/part-year services which can begin on or after April 1, 2018.
 Funding priorities are as follows: